What is Grain?

 Grain distribution is a two-step process in which the Cred is recomputed (so scores are as fresh as possible), and Grain is then distributed based on those Cred scores.

-SourceCred currently has two policies for how a project distributes Grain:
+SourceCred currently has three policies for how a project distributes Grain:

 IMMEDIATEsplits Grain evenly based on how much Cred each participant earned in the last week.
 (This policy ignores all Cred from previous weeks, and is intended to give fast rewards to active participants).